BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/3 - C2 Profiles and configuration.md

-# Advanced web traffic configuration

 When generating implants sliver uses a C2Profile configuration, which will be use to generate the effective network configuration of the implant.
 For example if configured to use /admin and /demo as callback urls, it might use one, the other or both allowing two implants using the same configuration to still seem slightly different from a network traffic perspective.

 C2 profile configurations can be seen using the `c2profile` command, which also allows import and export features.

 The full list of possible configuration option can be found in the references section below, but for now lets instead customise the existing configuration.

-Lets imagine we’re trying to breach a customer known for using ruby-on-rails.
-By default sliver will use:
+Lets imagine we’re trying to breach a customer we've noticed uses ruby-on-rails for their applications.
+By default sliver will use the following extensions:

 - `.woff` for staging
 - `.js` for poll requests